jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 8: 🔔 The Rolling Dice](https://scrimba.com/scrim/co12c41419ae303e77827f312)
 I really enjoyed this one.
 A nice use for a [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 My `Dice` class simply creates all dots at specific places (given by relative coordinates <-1 to 1>) and at a `showFace()` command simply hides all and then displays the appropriate ones.

 When loaded, Scrimba sometimes shows an error I don't understand and probably has something to do with the way of loading code in Scrimba.
-Simply clicking the "Go to index" link fixes it.
+Simple click the "Go to index" link fixes it.

 ## [Challenge 9: 🎺 Sum Odd Fibonacci Numbers](https://scrimba.com/scrim/cob604d489f7d1a51fd3c7cd9)
 What for a set of coding challenges would it be if  some form of Fibonacci numbers weren't included!
 But then, they're just Fibonacci numbers, nothing more, nothing less.

 ## [Challenge 10:💂‍♀️ Adjacent Elements Product](https://scrimba.com/scrim/cof504fec874bc4d674847372)
 Another example of array reduction.
-Or a simple traversing through array.
-Should we compare those?
+Or maybe a simple traversing through array?
+Could we compare those?

 |#|Chrome|Firefox|
 |--- |--- |--- |